Skip to content

 Cambridge · UK-wide · CB3 9BA Reg 1161396 Registered charity Official website Charity Commission register

-Tyndale House and Institute is a registered charity (no. 1161396) working in children & youth across the United Kingdom.
+Tyndale House and Institute is a registered charity (no. 1161396) working in religion across the United Kingdom.
 Its latest Charity Commission filing directs 97% of spending to charitable activities, holding roughly 11 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income changed sharply in 2023 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-Tyndale House and Institute has a Clarity Score of 80 out of 100 on CharityCompare (3 stars, Good).
+Tyndale House and Institute has a Clarity Score of 81 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1161396.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £2.7m, with 97% of expenditure on charitable activities.
+Primary cause area: Religion.
+Latest accounts year 2025: total income £3.6m, with 97% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 11 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .